 Project contribution to national developments plans, UNSDCF, P&B, DWCP and CPO

-The project contributes to the National Recovery Plan to the National Strategy to close the gender pay gap, to the PDNA (Post-Disaster Needs Assessment) and to the Nova Kahovka RDNA 2 (Rapid Development Needs Assessment).
+The project contributes to the National Recovery Plan, to the National Strategy to close the gender pay gap, to the PDNA (Post-Disaster Needs Assessment) and to the Nova Kahovka RDNA 2 (Rapid Development Needs Assessment).

 The project contributes to the achievement of SDG 8 (Decent work and economic growth), focusing on targets 8.3 (Promote policies to support job creation and growing enterprises), 8.7 (End modern slavery, trafficking, and child labour), and 8.8 (protect labour rights and promote a safe working environment).